Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 The clothing you choose depends on the weather that day.
 Just ensure you have the appropriate clothes at hand for the range of possible conditions.
 For example, unless you’re riding in winter, you don’t need to worry about having a thermal jacket, but a rain cape or wind gilet may be helpful in the spring.

 Ensure you have some high-quality bib shorts with a comfortable chamois and that you’re accustomed to your bike saddle.
+You can also use chamois cream to prevent chafing and friction.
 Either way, you’re likely to be tender the next day (or two).
 Additionally, comfortable bike shoes with properly adjusted cleats are essential.

 Aside from clothing, don’t forget the essentials you should take on every ride, particularly multi-hour ones.